SoftwareGuy/NodeListServer/README.md

 *Note: It's recommended to use a process manager like **PM2** which will allow you start and stop the server elegantly, and restart it in case of crashes, etc.*

 **First Run:**
-1\.
 Install the Node modules by issuing `npm install`.
 This will read the requirements from packages.json.

 **To start the server:**
-1\.
-Invoke NodeJS with `listServer.js`.
+1. Invoke NodeJS with `listServer.js`.
 This is dependent on your operating system, but if Node is installed in your path, you can simply do `node listServer.js`.
 Ensure you use the Node 12.x binary.
-2\.
-Observe the logs.
+2. Observe the logs.
 If the list server does not say anything then something went wrong.
 Check to see if the port is open that you want NodeListServer to listen on. **You cannot have more than one list server listening on the same port number.**
-3\.
-Try poking the server via `http://[your server ip]:8889` or whatever port you configured it as.
+3. Try poking the server via `http://[your server ip]:8889` or whatever port you configured it as.
 If you're running it locally you can do `http://127.0.0.1:8889` with the shipped configuration.
-4\.
-If you get a `400 Bad Request` from the address in step 3, that is normal - the server is functional.
+4. If you get a `400 Bad Request` from the address in step 3, that is normal - the server is functional.
 Nice job!

-*Example of a successful startup of NodeListServer (v1.0, v1.1+ greets you differently):*
+*Example of a successful startup of NodeListServer:*
 ```
 Hello there, I'm NodeListServer aka Mirror List Server, NodeJS version by SoftwareGuy (Coburn)
 Report bugs and fork me on GitHub: https://github.com/SoftwareGuy/NodeListServer